Prioritized Information Bottleneck Theoretic Framework with Distributed Online Learning for Edge Video Analytics: Methodology

 \subsection{Architecture Summary}

 In this subsection, we outline the workflow of our PIB framework, designed for collaborative edge video analytics.
 As depicted in Fig. \ref{fig:encoder}, the process starts with each edge camera (denoted by $k$) capturing raw video data $X_t^{(k)}$ and extracting feature maps.
 These cameras utilize priority weights $w_k$ to optimize the balance between communication costs and perception accuracy, adapting to varying channel conditions.
 The extracted features are then compressed using entropy coding and sent as a bitstream to the edge server for further processing.
 On the server (see Fig. \ref{fig:decoder}), the video features are reconstructed using the shared parameters such as weights $w_k$ and the variational model parameters $q(Z_t^{(k)}|Z_{t-1}^{(k)}, ..., Z_{t-\tau}^{(k)})$.
 The server integrates these multi-view features to estimate $Y_t$, such as pedestrian occupancy and object detection.
-This approach leverages historical frame correlations through a multi-frame correlation model to enhance prediction accuracy.
+This approach leverages historical frame correlations through a multi-frame correlation model to enhance prediction accuracy. {{The DNN architecture of the PIB framework is detailed in Appendix \ref{appendix:architecture}.}}